that90sdesigner/personalSite/src/data/writing/type-trips-to-NYC.md

 There is something endearing and almost funny about hundreds of people gathering in Manhattan during a sultry June to obsess over fonts.
 I love New York and this festival is my biggest excuse to visit the east coast city.

 There is also something joyful about obsessing over a beautiful craft.
 I am no type designer, but I love type.
 I enjoy looking at a cool typographic poster and flip through a type specimen put together by a small foundry.
-I feel a spring in my step as I watch an inspiring talk or see others get excited about a typeface.
+I feel a spring in my step as I make my way around Manhattan, taking in all that summer in a city like New York has to offer.
 Festivals like this evoke a sense of togetherness, a third place whose boundaries are defined by the shared interests of people.
 Post-covid, I have come to appreciate festivals like these and third places in general.

 Typographics is fun.
 It is inspiring, silly and energetic.
 Until it goes on, I hope to keep up my yearly summer tradition.